qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"prompt": "Hello, how are you today?"}' <Flask Server Host>:<Port>/chatbot
 ```

+**Disclaimer and limitations**
+1. As this is just a simple exploration project, the chatbot is not meant to be provide perfectly great responses and the result of such is largely dependent on the input chat message and other model configurations.

+2. As the chat progresses, expect performance degradation like slower repsonse time or lag as the entire process is executed on your PC.

 ## 3. Simple VoiceAssistant application

 This is a UI powered VoiceAssistant application that enables you to chat with a Chatbot via text or audio inputs.